k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/repair/_index.md

 http://REPAIR_DOMAIN/webui

-For example, with local installs:
+For example, to upgrade a previously installed `k8ssandra-cluster` that's running locally:

-`helm install k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set ingress.traefik.enabled=true --set ingress.traefik.repair.host=repair.localhost  --set ingress.traefik.monitoring.grafana.host=grafana.localhost  --set ingress.traefik.monitoring.prometheus.host=prometheus.localhost`
+`helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set ingress.traefik.enabled=true --set ingress.traefik.repair.host=repair.localhost`

 Notice how in this example, the DNS host name is specified on the command line as `repair.localhost`.